-Receiving a concussion increases the risk of being concussed again - often through less serious injury than would normally be required to cause a concussion.
+Receiving a concussion increases the risk of being concussed again - often through a less serious injury that would normally be required to cause a concussion.

 What happens if a gymnast sustains a second concussion before the first is fully healed?

 A second concussion before a first one has fully healed can result in serious, long-term disturbances in brain function.
 These can affect a gymnasts' ability to learn, work and get by in the world.
 Symptoms are changes in mood or personality, such as irritability, forgetfulness, extreme fatigue or anger.
 In rare cases, a second serious head injury can result in the death of the person, particularly for people under the age of 18.

 What are the stand-down requirements if a gymnast has been concussed?